 Once your account is funded, you can start researching ETFs.
 First and foremost, consider your investment goals, risk tolerance, the ETF’s expense ratio and its underlying assets.

-Educate yourself about the how best to choose a suitable ETF. eToro, for instance, offers you explainers and informational about ETFs and the investment process.
+Educate yourself about how to choose a suitable ETF. eToro, for instance, offers you explainers and informational articles about ETFs and the investment process.

 Some brokers offer ETF screener tools to help you find suitable options.
 Here’s eToro’s: